gandalfsaxe/ecmi2017/README.md

 # 1. Problem and results
 The total length of all the edges in our (one-way) graph is 24.2355 km.
-However, since it's not Eulerian, this distance is not achieveable and the snowplower would have to travel a longer distance.
+However, since it's not Eulerian, this distance is not achievable and the snowplow would have to travel a longer distance.
 We found the theoretical lower bound of a solution to be 30.5275 km, which is exactly what both algorithms found.

+## Presentation

+## Report

-## Optimal solver
+### Optimal solver
 ![Alberithm solution](https://github.com/GandalfSaxe/ecmi2017/blob/master/map-plotting/animation/animation-videos/final-animation-videos/alberithm.gif?raw=true)

 Total travel distance: 30.5275 km

-## Stochastic solver
+### Stochastic solver
 ![Carlgorithm solution](https://github.com/GandalfSaxe/ecmi2017/blob/master/map-plotting/animation/animation-videos/final-animation-videos/carlgorithm.gif?raw=true)

 Total travel distance: 30.5275 km